mdref/mdref-pq/pq/Converter/convertFromString.md

 * string $data
   String data received from the server.
-* Optional in $type = NULL
+* int $type
-  The type of the data.
+  The type OID of the data.
 Irrelevant for single-type converters.

 ## Returns: